jyotiradityatiwary/dots/docs/faq.md

 where `$HOME` is your users home directory.

 For now, they can be changed but manual changes will likely be overwritten by a future update.
-Changing them will become easy once scropts are updated to allow user configuration in `.bash_profile`
+Changing them will become easy once scripts are updated to allow user configuration in `.bash_profile`

 ##### Q) How to set wallpaper?